guru07-oss/Web-Technology-assignments/README.md

 ## Question 3
 Develop a using server-side scripting and connect it with a backend database (MySQL/PostgreSQL).
 Files: index.php, style.css, config.php, guru_db.sql

+# Web Technology Assignment 2

+## Weather Website
+Create a that fetches real-time weather data using APIs (e.g., Open Weather Map) and auto-refreshes every 10 seconds.

+## User Registration
+Design a website for user registration that validates input fields such as name, email, password, and mobile number